weaveworks/policy-agent/docs/code_structure.md

 ## policies

 Contains the implementations of the `PoliciesSource` interface that is responsible for returning the policies to the validation operation.
-Has the `crd` implementation which fetches them from the Kubernets API.
+It contains the `crd` implementation which fetches them from the Kubernets API.

 ## server